 The First Amendment should protect all

 The U.S. Constitution aims to shape the American nation and give it character.
 It is the everlasting and timeless written spirit of the United States.
-Did the Founding Fathers think that racism should be included in the Constitution?
-It’s fairly self-evident that the answer is no. The First Amendment is not about speech, it is meant to ensure that those inhabiting America are safe and can express themselves as they see fit.
+Let’s look at the Founding Fathers, however questionable their personal lives and decisions were back then regarding racism.
+Did they think that racism should be included in the Constitution?
+It’s fairly evident that the answer is no. The First Amendment is not about speech, it is meant to ensure that those inhabiting America are safe and can express themselves as they see fit.
 American ethos is that of a melting pot; being multiracial is one of its core features.
 As such, all members of American society should be protected by the First Amendment – and safe from hate.

 Words hurt – and infringe on our right to safety

 Those who commit criminal acts are tried and sentenced.
 It goes without saying that those who commit hateful and racist acts or articulate slurs should be penalized as well.
 Hate speech is violent by nature and can cause direct and indirect physical and psychological harm.
 Professor Lisa Feldman Barrett of Northeastern University took a scientific approach to understanding how hate speech affects the human brain.
 She explained that “if words can cause stress, and if prolonged stress can cause physical harm, then certain types of speech can be a form of violence.”